 As the human world has descended into dark evil during these last two years of dehumanization through government-led and government-sanctioned lies and medicalized totalitarianism, protection from and banishment of evil — and the promulgation of good to thwart evil — have both come to preoccupy me a great deal.

-Over those months - roughly May to July this year - my late father’s presence in my imagination grew.
+Over those months — roughly May to July 2021 — my late father’s presence in my imagination grew.
 I began reading the Bible, pretty much for the first time (I think I tried once before in my early 20s, bogged down in Numbers and gave up).

-From there, I reconnected a month or so ago with the rosary, and got some books of daily reflections by St. Francis and St. Augustine.
+From there, I reconnected with the rosary in August or September 2021, and got some books of daily reflections by St. Francis and St. Augustine.
 And then in emailing with my mother — with whom I have a difficult and painful relationship — I learned that she had recently attended a Latin Mass in the Allentown area.

 I was surprised.
 I thought they were banned.
 But some online research turned up the information that Pope Benedict XVI, who served from 2005 to 2013, explicitly authorized and endorsed Latin Mass celebrations by Catholic priests in 2007 through a papal letter called Summorum Pontificum.
 With a little more research, I learned that the Traditional Latin Mass is celebrated once each month in Centre County, at St. John the Evangelist Catholic Church in Bellefonte, by priests who travel from St. Vincent Archabbey in Latrobe.

 On a Sunday in early October 2021, I attended.
 Being there, with the smell of incense and the familiar motions and the Latin syllables rising from deep memory, was strange for lots of reasons.

 But it was powerful and I will continue attending and trying to learn more.
 Afterward, reading the church bulletin, I learned about local radio stations that broadcast Catholic programs and have been saying the rosary along with the radio programs one or two times a day.